Meet the strays of Bosnia & Herzegovina.

 Duga is a second chance.

-Without any government support, Tinka Anic, her family, and a small handful of volunteers opened Duga home for stray dogs in Livno, Bosnia.
+Without any government support, Tinka Anic, her family, and a small handful of volunteers opened Duga home for stray dogs just outside of the small south-eastern city of Livno.
 They dedicate themselves to changing the lives of as many stray dogs and cats as they can.
 Currently at Duga there are 30 dogs and 7 cats.

-The welfare of these innocent creatures rests in the hands of people like Tinka who commit their lives to finding loving homes for strays.
+The welfare of these innocent creatures rests in the hands of people like Tinka who dedicate their lives to fostering and finding loving homes for strays.
 These lucky pups are finally given the chance to experience a life of which they are worthy—one filled with health, comfort, love, and true happiness.

 In Greco-Roman mythology, the rainbow was considered to be a path made by the goddess Iris between Earth and Heaven.